anchit1704/HorseBoneSegmentationProject/README.md

 # HorseBoneSegmentationProject

-# In this project I develop a threshold based image segmentation algorithm to detect bone vs non bone regions in a CT scan.
+In this project, I develop a threshold based image segmentation algorithm to detect bone vs non bone regions in a CT scan.